 My interest in this area has evolved from my previous research on corporations, environmental policy and socio-technical transitions, which let me to two key conclusions: First, that environmental policy and corporate good will, while producing radical reductions since the 1970s in the levels of air, water and soil pollution, do not address the root cause of the unsustainable pressures on the earth’s life supporting systems: the ever-increasing demand for materials and energy.
 Second, that by itself, technologic change, in the form of efficiency gains, new materials and processes, and renewable energy sources, will not produce the necessary reductions (in the US, these being estimated at between 70 and 80%) in the emissions of climate-altering gasses; and that the material- and energy-intensive consumption also must decrease.

-These interests led to an extremely fruitful collaborative relationship with Maurie Cohen and Philip Vergragt that continues to the present day.
+These interests led to an extremely fruitful collaborative relationship with Maurie Cohen and Philip Vergragt .
 The three of us (along with John Stutz) are co-founders of the Sustainable Consumption Research and Action Initiative (SCORAI), an international network of researchers and policy practitioners working at the interface of material consumption, human well-being, and technological and cultural change.
-We co-edited in 2013 a book entitled Innovations in Sustainable Consumption: New Economics, Socio-technical Transitions, and Social Practices and we also serve as co-editors of a newly launched book series on sustainable consumption published by Routledge.
+The network serves as a virtual salon for its approximately 1400 members to discuss topics of interest, exchange information, and learn.
+Since the founding of SCORAI in 2008 we convened several international conferences and workshops, co-edited in 2013 a book entitled Innovations in Sustainable Conchange and the Cosumption: New Economics, Socio-technical Transitions, and Social Practices and in 2017 Social Change and the coming of Post-Consumer Society, and we also serve as co-editors of a book series on sustainable consumption published by Routledge.